Skip to main content

 What is Klarna and how does it work?

 Klarna is one of the world’s leading fintech companies in digital payments and Buy Now, Pay Later (BNPL).
-Founded in Sweden in 2005 as a PayPal alternative, it really took off after introducing BNPL services in 2016.
-Today, Klarna has approximately 111 million active users across 26 countries and partners with nearly 790,000 merchants, including prominent names such as Walmart, eBay, and Stripe.
+Founded in Sweden in 2005 as a PayPal alternative, the company really took off after introducing its BNPL service in 2014-2016.
+As of Q4 2025, Klarna has approximately 118 million active consumers across 26 markets and partners with around 966,000 merchants, including prominent names such as Walmart, eBay, Stripe, H&M, and Sephora.

 Its appeal lies in payment flexibility.
 Depending on where you live, you can either delay payment or split purchases into instalments.
 In the UK, Klarna lets you pay in three interest-free instalments or settle the full amount within 30 days.
-In the US and markets like Australia, purchases are usually divided into four interest-free instalments over six weeks, with longer financing options also available.
+In the US and markets like Australia, purchases are usually divided into four interest-free instalments over six weeks, with longer financing options also available through Klarna’s Fair Financing product.

 Although it isn’t a credit card, Klarna is a form of consumer credit.
-Signing up and making a purchase often involves a credit check, so it’s important to use it responsibly.
+Signing up and making a purchase often involves a soft (and sometimes hard) credit check, so it’s important to use it responsibly.
+Klarna is increasingly positioning itself as a global digital bank, with services that now extend beyond BNPL to include the Klarna Card (4.2 million active users as of Q4 2025), savings accounts, and Fair Financing.

 Regulation is also tightening.
-From July 2026, BNPL providers in the UK will be subject to the Financial Conduct Authority (FCA), which will require affordability checks, clearer terms, and enhanced consumer protections.
+From July 2026, BNPL providers in the UK will be brought under the supervision of the Financial Conduct Authority (FCA), which will require affordability checks, clearer terms, and enhanced consumer protections.
+Similar regulatory tightening is underway in the EU under the revised Consumer Credit Directive.

 Klarna Key Company Facts